 Many injuries are not worth pursuing financially.
 However, broken bones, brain injuries, and spinal cord injuries can result in high medical bills, lost wages, disability or even death.
 When property owners’ negligence results in serious consequences, victims or their families deserve compensation.

-At Nettles Morris Law Firm, we represent clients who have been injured on someone else’s property due to negligence or unsafe conditions.
+At our skilled and experienced law firm, we represent clients who have been injured on someone else’s property due to negligence or unsafe conditions.
 If you fall into this category, we will seek to ensure you get the compensation you deserve.
 Let’s look at some of the things we will discuss if you choose to hire us to handle your case.

 Key Considerations in Premises Liability Cases